Frequently Asked Questions

 Yes.
 However, as part of the currently unfunded project segment from Pomona to Montclair, the Claremont Metrolink Station is planned to be relocated from its current location west of College Avenue to a new location just east of College Avenue (near the future parking facility).
 This change will take place as part of the Pomona to Montclair phase of construction; which is currently unfunded.

-How is the Gold Line different than Metrolink?
+How is the Metro A Line different than Metrolink?

-The Gold Line light rail system and Metrolink are two different train systems operated by separate agencies and serving different travel markets.
+The Metro light rail system and Metrolink are two different train systems operated by separate agencies and generally serving different travel markets.

-Gold Line trains are light rail vehicles that are powered by electricity and have an overhead catenary system to provide power to the trains.
-Gold Line trains connect community to community and have stations about every mile.
-Gold Line trains run about 22-hours a day, with frequent service throughout the day, seven days a week.
+Metro A Line trains are light rail vehicles that are powered by electricity and have an overhead catenary system to provide power to the trains.
+They connect community to community and have stations about every mile.
+Metro A Line trains run about 22-hours a day, with frequent service throughout the day, seven days a week.

 Metrolink is an inter-county commuter rail system that serves Los Angeles County, Orange County, Ventura County, San Bernardino County and Riverside County.
-Metrolink trains are heavy rail vehicles, powered by diesel locomotives, that service longer distance trips (mostly for work).
+Metrolink trains are heavy rail vehicles, powered by diesel locomotives, that service longer distance trips.
 They make fewer stops and primarily operate during peak commuting hours in the morning and afternoon/evening, with less frequency during off peak times.

-What does it mean that the Gold Line will be in a shared corridor with Metrolink and freight?
-Will the Gold Line trains use the same tracks as Metrolink and BNSF freight trains?
+What does it mean that the A Line/Gold Line will be in a shared corridor with Metrolink and freight?
+Will the future trains use the same tracks as Metrolink and BNSF freight trains?

-The Construction Authority will be building the Gold Line within an existing rail corridor that is currently used by Burlington Northern Santa Fe (BNSF) freight service throughout, and Metrolink service from Cambridge Avenue in Claremont east.
+The Construction Authority will be building the new light rail line within an existing rail corridor that is currently used by Burlington Northern Santa Fe (BNSF) freight service throughout, and Metrolink service from Cambridge Avenue in Claremont east.

-The right of way owned for the rail corridor is approximately 100-feet wide on average; enough room to fit the existing freight and Metrolink tracks and future Gold Line tracks.
-However, because the existing tracks are currently located in the middle of the rail corridor, they will have to be relocated within the shared corridor to make room for the two new light rail tracks.
-From the APU/Citrus College Station to Lone Hill Avenue (Glendora) and from Towne Avenue (Pomona) east, the freight and/or Metrolink track(s) will be relocated to the southern portion of the rail corridor and the light rail tracks built on the northern portion.
-Between Lone Hill Avenue and Towne Avenue, the freight tracks will be relocated to the northern portion and the light rail tracks built on the southern portion.
-This is to allow BNSF to continue to service existing customers.
+The right of way owned for the rail corridor is approximately 100-feet wide on average; generally providing enough room to fit the existing freight and Metrolink tracks and future A Line/Gold Line tracks.
+However, because the existing tracks are currently located in the middle of the rail corridor, they will be relocated within the shared corridor to make room for the two new light rail tracks.
+From the APU/Citrus College Station to Lone Hill Avenue (Glendora) and from Towne Avenue (Pomona) east, the freight and/or Metrolink track(s) has been or will be relocated to the southern portion of the rail corridor and the light rail tracks built on the northern portion.
+Between Lone Hill Avenue and Towne Avenue, the freight tracks has been or will be relocated to the northern portion and the light rail tracks built on the southern portion.
+This is to allow BNSF to continue to service existing customers and Metrolink to continue service to their stations.

 Will the Gold Line trains cross intersections at street level or be elevated on bridges?

-Gold Line trains will cross all other streets at-grade, or at street level, using a new safety gate system that closes off the rail corridor from cars and pedestrians when a train is approaching.
+A Line/Gold Line trains will cross all other streets at-grade, or at street level, typically using a new safety gate system that closes off the rail corridor from cars and pedestrians when a train is approaching.
 All crossings that cross a local street will be improved as part of the project and upgraded with new safety equipment.

-How often will the Gold Line trains run?
+How often do Metro A Line trains run?

 Los Angeles County Metro is a separate agency from the Foothill Gold Line Construction Authority.
-LA Metro operates the Gold Line (currently referred to as the L Line) and will determine the train schedule and frequency once construction is complete and the line is turned over to them for operations.
+LA Metro operates the A Line and determines the train schedule.
+Once construction is complete and the line is turned over to them for operations, Metro will determine the frequency of service for the new stations.

 How long will it take to travel between Montclair and Pasadena?
 Between Montclair and Los Angeles?

-We estimate that a trip between Montclair and downtown Pasadena will take just over 40 minutes, and a trip between Montclair and Los Angeles will take just over an hour.
+We estimate that a trip between Montclair and downtown Pasadena will take just over 40 minutes, and a trip between Montclair and Los Angeles Union Station will take just over an hour.

 See the table below for estimates of travel times from Glendora to Montclair segment stations: